 - Encrypt all sensitive data at rest using strong, current algorithms and proper key management.

 - Ensure all data in transit is encrypted using secure protocols like TLS.
-Enforce this with headers such as HTTP Strict Transport Security (HSTS).
+Enforce this with headers like HTTP Strict Transport Security (HSTS).

-Deep dive into A02: Cryptographic Failures Risk and its mitigation techniques
+Deep dive into A04: Cryptographic Failures Risk Explained

-Injection flaws have dropped to # 3 spot from #2 in the 2017 OWASP list.
-It happens when applications accept user inputs without properly checking or sanitizing it.
-The attacker takes advantage of this by sending malicious commands instead of normal data.
+Injection falls two spots from #3 to #5 in the new list.
+It happens when applications accept user inputs without properly checking or sanitizing them.
+The attacker exploits this by sending malicious commands instead of normal data.

 Common examples of injection risks:

-Common examples include SQL injection and cross-site scripting (XSS), which allows attackers to perform unrequired actions to steal session tokens, manipulate the user’s actions, or trick the browser into doing things it shouldn’t
+Common examples include SQL injection and cross-site scripting (XSS), which allow attackers to perform unrequired actions to steal session tokens, manipulate the user’s actions, or trick the browser into doing things it shouldn’t.

 Mitigation: